Senior Writer: Priya Naha

 Companies need to map their complete IT infrastructure, including their internal and third-party solutions, their integration points, and the redundant systems.

 You can include your organizational structure to understand the roles aligning with data migration, management, ownership, and use.
-Defining a single source of truth strategy is essential before starting the project and production planning.
+Defining a single source of truth strategy is essential before starting the project and SaaS product planning.

 Executive sponsorship is essential regardless of what your company size is!
 You need continuous support throughout your business process management.
 Along with ongoing employee communication, accentuating the leadership commitment to your new cloud ERP SaaS software will drive success.